simonverret/deep_continuation/README.md

     jupyter notebook

 The notebook lets you generate the datasets, by you can also do it from prompt.
-Generate the validation set (10 000 spectra) with a explicit seed.
+Generate the validation set (10 000 spectra) with an explicit seed.

-    python deep_continuation/dataset.py --save 10000 --seed 555
+    python deep_continuation/dataset.py --size 10000 --seed 1

-Progress is shown and data is saved under `deep_continuation/data/default/`.
+Progress is shown and data is saved under `deep_continuation/data/unbiased/`.
-Generate the training dataset (100 000 spectra) with the default seed (55555):
+Generate the training dataset (100 000 spectra) with the default seed (0):

-    python deep_continuation/dataset.py --save 100000
+    python deep_continuation/dataset.py --size 100000

 Here are further usage examples for `dataset.py`